 - The center will be a bit jiggly, but don't worry.
 The heat that is trapped inside will continue to cook the center while the cheesecake cools.

-- Whisk the sour cream and sugar and spread on cheesecake.
+- Whisk the sour cream and sugar and spread on hot cheesecake.

-- Allow to cool and then cover and place in refrigerator over night.
+- Cool for one hour, cover and place in refrigerator overnight.

 - Top with whole or crumbled cookies prior to serving.